|IT Based Tactics||✓|

-In their efforts to reduce prostitution locally, the Scottsdale Police Department has conducted several reverse stings targeting adults attempting to solicit acts of commercial sexual abuse with minors.
+In their efforts to reduce prostitution and sex trafficking locally, the Scottsdale Police Department has conducted several reverse stings targeting adults attempting to solicit acts of commercial sexual abuse with minors.
 In early spring 2016, the Arizona Republic reported the arrests of two sex buyers after the men arranged to meet and pay what they thought was a minor girl for commercial sexual abuse.
 The “girls” were, in fact, undercover SPD officers.
 The men reportedly communicated with the decoys over a phone-based messaging app.
 The identities of the arrested men were publicized in the press.
 In April 2016, SPD officers announced they had arrested six sex buyers in a sting using decoy advertisements, but did not specify the platform used by law enforcement.
 All of the men were charged with attempting to purchase sexual abuse with a minor; all of the men’s identities again were disclosed in local news outlets.

 Scottsdale police frequently participates in collaborative web-based reverse stings that cover multiple jurisdictions.
 For example, in August, 2021, Special Agents with U.S. Immigration and Customs Enforcement’s (ICE) Homeland Security Investigations (HSI) joined the East Valley Human Trafficking Taskforce (EVHTTF) on a two-day “Buyer Reduction” sting operation, which resulted in 18 arrests.
 The operation was led by the Mesa Police Department, and the Arizona Attorney General’s Office and the Scottsdale and Tempe Police departments also participated in the investigation.
 Law enforcement conducted online chats that offered prostitution services in an effort to identify and apprehend customers of sex trafficking victims.
 All 18 men arrested over the two days solicited adult prostitution, and one was also charged of attempted sex conduct with a minor, child prostitution with a minor under the age of 15, money laundering and prostitution.
 HSI and local law enforcement agencies stated that they routinely partner to conduct operations of this type in a continuous effort to reduce the demand that fuels trafficking and exploitation of children in their communities.
 The identities of the suspects were included in press releases.